worldmint/MinerOM/doc/guide-startmany.md

 Close your QT Wallet.

-### Send 1000 MinerOM to New Addresses
+### Send 1000 GIN to New Addresses

-Just like setting up a standard MN.
-Send exactly 1000 MinerOM to each new address created above.
+Send exactly 1000 GIN to each new address created above.

 ### Create New Masternode Private Keys